Skip to the main content.

 Causes of Diesel Fuel Contamination

 We start by recognizing that more and more entities are mixing biodiesel into their regular diesel fuel supplies.
 This increases the instances of harmful fuel contamination.
 Biodiesel oxidizes and breaks down more easily in the presence of oxygen.
-The reactions with the oxygen forms peroxides that eventually form acids in the fuel, which lead to formation of gums and resins.
+The reactions with the oxygen form peroxide that eventually forms acids in the fuel, leading to gums and resins forming.
 Once you have gums and resins in the fuel, you get the problem of blocked fuel filters.

 Water is another contaminant that is more prevalent with biodiesel than conventional diesel.
 People think that ethanol is the only biofuel with appreciable water issues, but that is not so.
-Biodiesel users can find their biodiesel blends absorbing more water than usual, which precipitates out of solution upon changes in temperature.
-Once you have an accumulated water layer, you have the real potential for contamination with microbial colonies.
-And that brings a whole new level of problem for the diesel and biodiesel user.
+Biodiesel users can find their biodiesel blends absorbing more water than usual, which precipitates out of the solution upon temperature changes.
+Once you have an accumulated water layer, you have the potential for contamination with microbial colonies.
+And that brings a whole new problem for diesel and biodiesel users.

 So we have the presence of biodiesel, and we have the fuel's affinity for water.
-Take those two things and combine them with the change in the fuel's composition out of the refinery (fewer aromatic molecules), and the result is that today's fuels develop microbial contamination much more easily.
-This microbial contamination definitely contributes to diesel fuel contamination not only through microbial breakdown of the fuel but also through contamination by biomass secretions from the microbes.
+Combine those two things with the change in the fuel's composition out of the refinery (fewer aromatic molecules), and the result is that today's fuels develop microbial contamination much more easily.
+This microbial contamination contributes to diesel fuel contamination not only through microbial breakdown of the fuel but also through contamination by biomass secretions from the microbes.

 Ways To Remedy Diesel Fuel Contamination